gromacs/gromacs/docs/user-guide/run-time-errors.rst

 likely the value of F\ :sub:`max`, as it describes the slope of the potential energy surface, i.e. how far from an energy minimum your structure lies.
 Only for special purposes, such as normal mode analysis type of calculations, it may be necessary to minimize further.
 Further minimization may be achieved by using a different energy minimization method or by making use of double precision-enabled |Gromacs|.

+One case in which this message is more likely a true error is if the F\ :sub:`max` is infinity.
+This likely indicates that (at least) two atoms are too close in the input coordinates, and the forces exerted on each other are greater in magnitude than can be expressed to the extent of the precision of |Gromacs|, and therefore minimization cannot proceed.
+It is sometimes possible to minimize systems that have infinite forces with the use of soft-core potentials, which scale down the magnitude of Lennard-Jones interactions with the use of the |Gromacs| free energy code.
+This approach is suggested for equilibration of some coarse-grained systems such as Martini.

 LINCS/SETTLE/SHAKE warnings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^